gunhanb/guenhan/content/publication/nmaINLA/index.md

 # Summary.
 An optional shortened abstract.
-summary: We developed an INLA-based approach for network meta-analysis and meta-regression.
+summary: An INLA-based framework for efficient Bayesian network meta-analysis and meta-regression.

 tags: [Meta-analysis, Bayesian]